 - Solution: Loyaltyworks revived the legacy program by significantly enhancing the award value proposition.
 We’re also working with the client to add flexibility to the reward structure by allowing managers to award points on-the-spot to employees for going “above and beyond” in exhibiting cultural values or demonstrating excellent performance.
 Employee feedback has shown that they love the choice of thousands of reward options, and response across the board has continued to stay high.

 - Situation: A division of a leading global manufacturer of technology products and services needed an employee rewards program that would cost-effectively drive incremental sales, while positioning themselves as a proactive supplier to their customers.

 - Solution: Loyaltyworks collaborated with the manufacturer to develop an incentive program that awards employees with points (towards travel and merchandise) for incremental products and services sold.
 Program participants include 1,400 of the company’s service technicians who install and maintain electrical equipment.
 While on-site, the technicians are encouraged to look for additional appropriate products and services company could provide for the customer.
 When the technician submits a job that meets specified criteria, he/she earns points.
 Every job submitted is subjected to a three-part authorization process facilitated through the program’s Web site.
 Participants can earn additional points by completing training modules through the site as well.
 The program has been running successfully for more than two years, and plans are underway to roll it out to two more divisions in the company.

-Sales Incentive Programs & Promotions
+Successful Sales Incentive Programs & Promotions

 - Situation: An international manufacturer, selling to the electrical wholesale industry and with U.S. operations based in the Midwest, turned to Loyaltyworks to help them increase sales over a five-week stretch of their fiscal 4th quarter.